jfishe/battery/README.md

 * [fossbytes should i keep laptop battery plugged all time harmful](https://fossbytes.com/should-i-keep-laptop-battery-plugged-all-time-harmful/) provides the rationale for the charging range.

 ## Change Log

+### v0.2.0
+* Convert scripts into functions and combine in a module.
+* Create script module manifest.

 ### v0.1.6